 - Silky cream cleaner

 - Care-avan caravan cleaner (suitable for Bailey Alu-Tech bodyshell)

 - Triplewax Waterless Wash and Shine

 - A helper with plenty of elbow grease!

 We used a variety of different products on different parts of the caravan but did use specialist cleaners.
 It’s always worth checking your handbook in case your manufacturer advises against the use of certain cleaning products.

 So, here’s out 10 steps showing you how to clean your caravan.

 Clean the roof

-Using a telescopic long handled brush, and plenty of soap and water apply enough pressure to remove dirt and debris from the roof.
+Using a telescopic long-handled brush, and plenty of soap and water apply enough pressure to remove dirt and debris from the roof.
 Work from the back of your caravan to the front, carefully moving the step ladder as you go and regularly dunking your brush into the cleaning solution.
-Make sure you pay particular attention to the sklights and any vents or fittings.
-If you can reach, try using a paintbrush or long handled flat mop doused in plenty of water and cleaning mix to clean underneath or around fixings.
+Make sure you pay particular attention to the skylights and any vents or fittings.
+If you can reach, try using a paintbrush or long-handled flat mop doused in plenty of water and cleaning mix to clean underneath or around fixings.

 Starting from the top, give your caravan a good hose down to wash away any loose dirt.
 Rinse the roof and thoroughly wet all the sides to remove any grit or residue.
 If you don’t have access to water and a hosepipe in your storage location, use a garden pump sprayer to rinse your caravan down.
 Don’t use a high pressure jet washer as this could be harmful to the caravan’s sides and seals.